Male Breast Cancer

 What is male breast cancer?

-Male breast cancer is a type of cancer that grows in a man’s breast tissue.
-Although male breasts can’t produce milk, they do have fatty tissue, ducts and breast cells.
-Breast tissue in men is similar to young girls’ breast tissue before they start puberty.
+Male breast cancer is a type of cancer that grows in the breast tissue in your chest.
+Although men and people assigned male at birth (AMAB) don’t have breasts that produce milk, they have fatty tissue, ducts and breast cells that can become cancerous.
 Cancer develops when cells in these tissues grow uncontrollably, forming a tumor.

 How common is male breast cancer?